ConstantinRom/IExploreFake/Readme.md

 # Restore the IExplore.exe command to open the genuine Internet Explorer

+#Warning
 > [!CAUTION]
 >I accept no liability for any damage.
 Internet Explorer is an outdated browser and should only be used if absolutely necessary.
-> Please note that the use of this program may require changes to the system registry keys.
+> Please note that the use of this program may require changes to system registry keys.

 ## Why is this needed?